 Vote for Art

 The app makes it easy to find interesting things right where you are.
-Simply tap the Visit icon at the bottom on the screen (looks like a map pin) to find venues or events near you.
+Simply tap the Visit icon (looks like two buildings) to find venues near you.

-Venues will display around your location on the map, and the distance to each one will be displayed beside each venue in the list below.
+Venues will display around your location on the map, and the number of artist entries showing at each will be displayed in the list below.
 You can even filter venues to find ones that are handicap accessible or that offer free public restrooms or parking.

 See Entry Details

+Tap the Guide icon (looks like an open book) to find a complete list of artist entries.
 Tap an entry to learn more about the entry and the artist.
-You can also share entries on social media or save them to your List of favorites.
+You can also vote for entries from this page or save them to your List of favorites.

-Several Lists are featured on the app's main Discover page (tap the ArtPrize icon at the bottom of the screen).
-Others, including ones you've created or followed, are available by tapping the Lists icon (looks like a bulletted list) at the bottom of the screen.
+Several Lists are featured on the app's main Discover page (tap the ArtPrize icon).
+Others, including ones you've created or followed, are available in your profile, accessible from the top right corner of the app.